 By using these products, not only are you coating your house in these harmful chemicals but you’re also breathing them in.
 Lots of them are even a danger to come in contact with your skin.

-Opt for natural, toxin free brands as well as make your own!
+Opt for natural, toxin-free brands as well as make your own!
 It’s so much nicer to know and trust the ingredients going into these products.

 6. Shower curtains –

-Told you I’d get to it.
+I told you I’d get to it.
 This is probably the most shocking thing on this list.
 I mean who even looks at a shower curtain and thinks about it being toxic?
 But chances are, the shower curtain you’re currently using is chalked full of chemicals.

 If your shower curtain or shower curtain liner is made from vinyl with PVC then the answer is yes, it is toxic.
-Like I mentioned in number 1, PVC is a toxic form of plastic with lots of bad side affects.
+Like I mentioned in number 1, PVC is a toxic form of plastic with lots of bad side effects.